QuentinRa/blog.quentinra.dev/info/cpp/class/inheritance.md

 a.print(); // "A" 😱
 ```

-While this is working 🙄, so you must use pointer for generics stuff
+While this is working 🙄, so you must use pointers for generics stuff

 ```cpp
 // new and delete are explained later